kaushalparikh/nuttx/configs/stm32f4discovery/README.txt

        The IWDG timer has a range of about 35 seconds and should not be an issue.

-     4. USB Support (CDC/ACM device)
+     7. USB Support (CDC/ACM device)

         CONFIG_STM32_OTGFS=y          : STM32 OTG FS support
         CONFIG_USBDEV=y               : USB device support must be enabled CONFIG_CDCACM=y               : The CDC/ACM driver must be built
-        CONFIG_NSH_BUILTIN_APPS=y : NSH built-in application support must be enabled
+        CONFIG_NSH_BUILTIN_APPS=y     : NSH built-in application support must be enabled CONFIG_NSH_ARCHINIT=y         : To perform USB initialization

-     5. Using the USB console.
+     8. Using the USB console.

         The STM32F4Discovery NSH configuration can be set up to use a USB CDC/ACM (or PL2303) USB console.
 The normal way that you would configure the the USB console would be to change the .config file like this:

         CONFIG_STM32_OTGFS=y           : STM32 OTG FS support
+        CONFIG_USART2_SERIAL_CONSOLE=n : Disable the USART2 console
         CONFIG_DEV_CONSOLE=n           : Inhibit use of /dev/console by other logic
         CONFIG_USBDEV=y                : USB device support must be enabled CONFIG_CDCACM=y                : The CDC/ACM driver must be built
         CONFIG_CDCACM_CONSOLE=y        : Enable the CDC/ACM USB console.

-        However, that configuration does not work.
-It fails early probably because of some dependency on /dev/console before the USB connection is established.
+        NOTE: When you first start the USB console, you have hit ENTER a few times before NSH starts.
+The logic does this to prevent sending USB data before there is anything on the host side listening for USB serial input.

-        But there is a work around for this that works better (but has some side effects).
-The following configuration will also create a NSH USB console but this version will will use /dev/console.
+    9. Here is an alternative USB console configuration.
+The following configuration will also create a NSH USB console but this version will use /dev/console.
 Instead, it will use the normal /dev/ttyACM0 USB serial device for the console:

         CONFIG_STM32_OTGFS=y           : STM32 OTG FS support
+        CONFIG_USART2_SERIAL_CONSOLE=y : Keep the USART2 console
+        CONFIG_DEV_CONSOLE=y           : /dev/console exists (but NSH won't use it)
         CONFIG_USBDEV=y                : USB device support must be enabled CONFIG_CDCACM=y                : The CDC/ACM driver must be built
-        CONFIG_CDCACM_CONSOLE=n   : Done use the CDC/ACM USB console.
+        CONFIG_CDCACM_CONSOLE=n        : Don't use the CDC/ACM USB console.
         CONFIG_NSH_USBCONSOLE=y        : Instead use some other USB device for the console

         The particular USB device that is used is:

         CONFIG_NSH_USBCONDEV="/dev/ttyACM0"

-        NOTE 1: When you first start the USB console, you have hit ENTER a few times before NSH starts.
-The logic does this to prevent sending USB data before there is anything on the host side listening for USB serial input.

-        Now the side effects:
+        The advantage of this configuration is only that it is easier to bet working.
+This alternative does has some side effects:

-        NOTE 2.
-When any other device other than /dev/console is used for a user interface, linefeeds (\n) will not be expanded to carriage return / linefeeds (\r\n).
+        - When any other device other than /dev/console is used for a user interface, linefeeds (\n) will not be expanded to carriage return / linefeeds (\r\n).
 You will need to set your terminal program to account for this.

-        NOTE 3: /dev/console still exists and still refers to the serial port.
-So you can still use certain kinds of debug output (see include/debug.h, all of the interfaces based on lib_lowprintf will work in this configuration).
+        - /dev/console still exists and still refers to the serial port.
+So you can still use certain kinds of debug output (see include/debug.h, all of the interfaces based on lowsyslog will work in this configuration).

+        - But don't enable USB debug output!
+Since USB is console is used for USB debug output and you are using a USB console, there will be infinite loops and deadlocks:  Debug output generates USB debug output which generatates USB debug output, etc.  If you want USB debug output, you should consider enabling USB trace (CONFIG_USBDEV_TRACE) and perhaps the USB monitor (CONFIG_SYSTEM_USBMONITOR).

+          See the usbnsh configuration below for more information on configuring USB trace output and the USB monitor.

-    6. USB OTG FS Host Support.
+   10. USB OTG FS Host Support.
 The following changes will enable support for a USB host on the STM32F4Discovery, including support for a mass storage class driver:

-       CONFIG_USBDEV=n          - Make sure tht USB device support is disabled CONFIG_USBHOST=y         - Enable USB host support
+       CONFIG_USBDEV=n          : Make sure tht USB device support is disabled CONFIG_USBHOST=y         : Enable USB host support
-       CONFIG_STM32_OTGFS=y     - Enable the STM32 USB OTG FS block
+       CONFIG_STM32_OTGFS=y     : Enable the STM32 USB OTG FS block
-       CONFIG_STM32_SYSCFG=y    - Needed for all USB OTF FS support CONFIG_SCHED_WORKQUEUE=y - Worker thread support is required for the mass storage class driver.
+       CONFIG_STM32_SYSCFG=y    : Needed for all USB OTF FS support CONFIG_SCHED_WORKQUEUE=y : Worker thread support is required for the mass storage class driver.
-       CONFIG_NSH_ARCHINIT=y    - Architecture specific USB initialization
+       CONFIG_NSH_ARCHINIT=y    : Architecture specific USB initialization
                                   is needed for NSH
-       CONFIG_FS_FAT=y          - Needed by the USB host mass storage class.
+       CONFIG_FS_FAT=y          : Needed by the USB host mass storage class.

        With those changes, you can use NSH with a FLASH pen driver as shown belong.
 Here NSH is started with nothing in the USB host slot: